bootdotdev/blog/content/clean-code/dry-code.md

 END PROGRAM
 ```

-Unfortunately, in large programs, we need functions, classes, methods, type definitions, etc in order to organize and reuse our logic.
+Unfortunately, in large programs, we need functions, classes, methods, type definitions, etc to organize and reuse our logic.
 We're forced to give up a bit of simplicity and read and write code in a non-linear way.
 I believe our goal should be to keep everything as linear as possible and sacrifice linearity and simplicity for reusability and separation of concerns only as necessary.
 Each time we extract a chunk of code from a larger function into a smaller more encapsulated one, the code becomes just a little bit harder to follow.

 In short, we should [optimize for simplicity first.](https://wagslane.dev/posts/optimize-for-simplicit-first/)